pedrottimark/whimper/README.md

 * **C**omplete: fewer tests that fit your priorities for quality-scope-cost are better than more tests that don’t
 * **C**onsistent: apply patterns for 20% of operations which occur 80% of the time

+### Communicate test criteria like design decisions

+Analogies from *Articulating Design Decisions* by Tom Greever:

+> The most important thing you could ask…the very first thing you should always ask is, “What are we trying to **communicate**?”

+> **Communicating** about the designs was more important than the designs themselves.
+Our designs do not speak for themselves. s/design/**test**/

+> Become a great designer by **describing** your designs to other people in a way that makes sense to them. s/design/**test**/

 ### Zero configuration testing with Jest

 [Jest](http://facebook.github.io/jest/) is already configured if you create a project with: